Emilio Picariello: Bootlegger

 Picariello became a wealthy and respected citizen.
 He was known locally as the "Emperor Pic" while the Alberta Hotel in Blairmore was known as his "castle".
 He was elected alderman of Blairmore, and was praised for his philanthropy (among other things, the sacks of decoy flour were distributed to needy families).
 During World War I, he bought $5,000 worth of victory bonds.
 While coal miners in the area were on strike in 1918, he contributed money to their families.
 This respect came even though it was widely known that he was a bootlegger: in 1921 he was fined $20 after the APP found four barrels of alcohol in his warehouse.
 In January 1922, the APP recovered 70 barrels of beer from a railway car with a bill of lading in Picariello's name; his claim that the beer had been erroneously sent in response to his order for carbonated water did not convince the judge, who fined him $500.

-Carlo Sanfidele worked for Picariello as a chauffeur and hotel manager for Picariello.
-Sanfidele and his wife Florence Lassandro also worked with Picariello in his bootlegging operations.
-Lassandro was also Picariello's mistress.
+Carlo Sanfidele worked for Picariello as a chauffeur and hotel manager from 1916.
+Sanfidele's wife, Florence Lassandro looked after Picariello's younger children.
+Sanfidele and Lassandro also worked with Picariello in his bootlegging operations, after Prohibition was declared in Alberta in 1916, and 1917 in British Columbia.
+It has been suggested that Lassandro was Picariello's mistress, but this misconception was created by reporters at the time of the trial and has been repeated by several fiction authors in the century since her execution.